Stunning traditional gite with seriously French feel ideal romantic getaway for busy hard working couples.

-Rustic Stone walls and beams meet an uber cool modern double height extension with contemporay white walls, stunning corner group sofa which converts to a double bed, wall mounted TV with uk Sky and Patio doors straight out onto the swimming pool.
+Rustic Stone walls and beams meet an uber cool modern double height extension with contemporay white walls, stunning corner group sofa which converts to a double bed, wall mounted TV with uk Sky, dvd and dvd library and Patio doors straight out onto the private swimming pool.

 Enchanting double bedroom with ensuite shower room, enjoy Alice in Wonderland style low down window, romantic stone walls, wrought iron bed with mosquito net in a peaceful village garden with only the noise of birdsong and occasionally the church bells.

 45 minutes to La Rochelle, less to the beaches.
 40 minutes to Cognac.
 90 minutes to Bordeaux.
 4 Hours Drive from the Ferry port at St Malo